 The Boss of Everything (Retired as of 3/15/2023)

 Max was a 14 year old art lover and critic.
-He had a keen eye (he had one eye and was blind in the other) for art and was a ferocious sales negotiator.
+He had a keen eye for art (he was blind in the other eye) and was a ferocious sales negotiator.
 He was not necessarily a "people person" and was likely to bark at any stranger who approached him without a treat in hand (he loved chicken).
-Max lived happily in Brooklyn with his humans Johnny & Hally
+Max lived happily in Brooklyn with his humans, Johnny & Hally

 He is missed greatly by everyone at Established Gallery.
 We loved him more than anything in the world.
 The gallery won't be the same without his omniscient presence.